 Make sure to apply for a credit card that will give you rebates so you have extra savings.

 How firm you like your mattress will depend on your preferred sleeping position.

-- If you are a back-sleeper, a medium-firm mattress would be suitable for you.
+- If you are a back-sleeper, medium-firmness would be suitable for you.
 It will provide support for your spine, back, and neck.

 - If you are a stomach sleeper, get a firm mattress to keep your spine aligned.

-- If you are a combination sleeper, meaning you switch positions throughout the night, get a mattress that will suit your most common positions and pick something in between.
+- What if I’m a combination sleeper?
+This means you switch positions throughout the night.
+Get one that will suit your most common positions and pick something in between.

 3. What are your sleeping habits?